 Calle Harinas, 10

 It’s right in the heart of where most tourists stay, but locals fill this bar as well.
 We met two guys from Seville who were just starting their night as we were planning to end ours.
-Ah, the nightlife in Seville is supposedly fantastic but we’re just too old, haha!
+The nightlife in Seville is supposedly fantastic but we’re just too old, haha!

 Calle Rodrigo Caro, 1A